-3. I have no income right now.
-Is there a hardship exception that would allow me to get my check?
+4. I have no income right now.
+Is there a hardship exception that would allow me to get the first check?

-4. My ex owes me child support.
-Does that mean I get their coronavirus check?
+5. My ex owes me child support.
+Does that mean I get their first coronavirus check?

 Possibly, provided that your ex was eligible for a check and your state has reported that they’re delinquent to the Treasury Offset Program.

 If you get your ex’s tax refund, you’d probably get their coronavirus check as well.

 6. Why didn’t I get the extra money for unpaid child support when I got the first check?